 If you sat the February B1 exam and you're still waiting on your certificate, you're not alone.
-Roughly 9,000 people are stuck in the same queue, and the deadline that matters for most of them lands on June 30, 2026.
-After that, post-secondary school certificates stop counting for residence permits and citizenship applications, and the state B1 certificate becomes one of only a handful of documents that immigration authorities will accept.
+The February session was a large one, with thousands of candidates, and most of them are still in the queue.
+The deadline that matters for many of them lands on June 30, 2026.
+From July 1, 2026, post-secondary school certificates no longer count as proof of Polish for long-term EU residence and citizenship, which leaves the state B1 certificate as one of a handful of accepted documents.

-The timing is rough.
+The timing is awkward.
 And the system that issues those certificates has been offline since March.

 Here's what's going on, what it means for your case, and what you can actually do about it.